Ganymede-Bio/website-docusaurus/docs/nodes/File/PDF_Read_Multi.md

 ### Node Attributes
 - **input_multi_pdf**
-  - File extension on pdf file used for specifying valid file extensions
+  - File extension for valid PDF files submitted.
+For example, filling in this attribute with "*.pdf" will only allow files with the extension .pdf to be uploaded.
 - **output_table_results**
   - Table to display on Table Head in Flow Editor
 - **output_table_blob_metadata**